Tejo vs AstraMatchups

 The Initiator (Tejo) vs Controller (Astra) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Tejo's Initiator abilities serve different purposes than Astra's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Controller counterplay is essential for maximizing your agent's potential.
 Tejo's Initiator toolkit may excel at certain aspects while Astra's Controller kit counters others.
-The Astra advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Tejo advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Tejo has favorable matchups against 9 agents and unfavorable matchups against 13 agents in Valorant.
-Tejo's strongest matchup is against Veto with a 85.7% win rate.
-The most challenging matchup is Skye at 28.6% win rate.
+Tejo has favorable matchups against 14 agents and unfavorable matchups against 11 agents in Valorant.
+Tejo's strongest matchup is against Sage with a 77.8% win rate.
+The most challenging matchup is Breach at 20.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |